swift502/Krteq/README.md

 The problem I had when trying to order a pre-assembled low-profile hotswap keyboard PCB was the lack of low-profile hotswap sockets offered by PCB manufacturers.
 Because KS-33Bs share footprint with regular MX switches, they can be used with the much more common and widely available regular hotswap sockets.

 I'm making a big bet on these switches taking over current KS-33s to keep this design viable long term.
-The moment they stop selling, the entire concept behind this board kind of falls apart.
+The moment they stop selling, the entire concept of easy assembly would fall apart.

-### So is this board compatible with regular profile switches?
+### So is this board compatible with high profile switches?

 Not now, but it would be trivial to make.
-Just raise the height of the top case by a few millimeters.
-Maybe adjust stabilizer cutouts.
+Just raise the height of the top case by a few millimeters, and maybe adjust stabilizer cutouts.

-That said, I'm not planning on making it, unless by some miracle there was a significant demand for it.
+That said, I'm not planning on making it, unless there was a demand for it.

 ### Why no RGB?

-The simple backlighting was a lot easier to implement hardware wise, and reduced the amount of components which could fail.
-Longevity was one of the main goals of this design.
-Also, it's just not that important to me, and I realistically don't expect anyone other than me to use this keyboard.
+The simple backlighting was a lot easier to implement hardware wise, and reduced the amount of components which could fail, and longevity was one of the main goals of this design.
+It could be implemented but would require a complete redesign of the PCB.

 ## QMK